argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 The bulk view displays the records in a vertical list.
 Once this view is active, some functions from the control panel will activate to optimize the view.
 You can define the number of records to display by page between `10`, `25`, `50`, `100` and whether records are shown with a fixed (`Collapse records`) or their natural height (`Expand records`).

 !!! tip
-    You should use this when you have a good understanding of your data and want to apply your knowledge based on things like similarity search, filter patterns, and suggestion score thresholds.
+    You should use this to quickly explore a dataset.
+This view is also recommended if you have a good understanding of the domain and want to apply your knowledge based on things like similarity and keyword search, filters, and suggestion score thresholds.
+For a datasets with a large number of required questions or very long fields, the focus view would be more suitable.

     With multiple questions, think about using the bulk view to annotate massively one question.
 Then, you can complete the annotation per record from the draft queue.

 !!! note
-    You should consider that suggestions are not shown in bulk view (except for Spans) and that you will need to save as a draft when you are not providing responses to all required questions.
+    Please note that suggestions are not shown in bulk view (except for Spans) and that you will need to save as a draft when you are not providing responses to all required questions.

 ### Annotation progress